 This exploration is for all ages, as the colored smilies show.
 You can make a pop bottle bottle ecosystem with all your kids.
 If you have older teens, have them help in the teaching as well.

-The pop bottle ecosystem is a biology exploration the pairs with Layers of Learning Unit 4-19, which is about habitats.
-Layers of Learning has hands-on experiments in every unit of this family friendly curriculum.
+The pop bottle ecosystem is a biology exploration that pairs with Layers of Learning Unit 4-19, which is about habitats.
+Layers of Learning has hands-on experiments in every unit of this family-friendly curriculum.
 Learn more about Layers of Learning.

 An ecosystem is an interconnected zone where life exists.
 It includes the air, the water, the soil, the animals, the plants, and the bacteria in that zone.
 The space an ecosystem takes up depends on how a person defines it.
 The entire Amazon rain forest could be an ecosystem, but so could the life cradled in the water trapped in a single leaf high in the canopy of the rain forest.